Phenotypic-Screening-QMUL/User_Scripts/README.md

 Ideally these guides will describe the intended purpose of the code and the desired output.
 If the file sizes are small enough these can also be included.

 **To get upload access - please email:** phenotypic-screening@qmul.ac.uk

+Alternatively scripts can be uploaded to the "User Scripts" folder in the Teams Hub and we will update the GitHub